 Let’s get started and dive a little deeper…

-To prove that someon is guilty of this offense, the prosecutor has to prove the following facts or elements2:
+To prove that someone is guilty of vehicle code 2800.2 vc, the prosecutor has to prove the following facts or elements2:

 - A peace officer in a motor vehicle was pursuing the defendant, who was also driving a vehicle3;